 A BAM plot (Plot 1) was measured for this BDAR on 23rd April 2025.
 Its location is shown in Figure 5 and the data collected are provided in Table 1.
-It was located such that it captured one of the two locally-native natural-occurring trees on site that best represented the local vegetation type and occurred within one of the patches of BV.
+It was located such that it captured the maximum number of locally native trees that are considered to be naturally occurring and therefore the best representation of the native vegetation of the site.